akoutmos/pharams/README.md

 def index(conn, params) do
   # You will only get into this function if the request
-  # parameters have passed the above validation.
+  # parameters have passed the above validator.
 The params
-  # variable is now just a plain old map with atoms as keys.
+  # variable is now just a map with atoms as keys.

   render(conn, "index.html")
 end